vindarel/bookshops/README.md

 ## Why not the BNF (Bibliothèque Nationale de France) ?

-Because, for bookshops, we need recent books (they enter the BNF database after a few months), up to date information.
-There isn't a lot of tools either.
+Because, for bookshops, we need recent books (they enter the BNF database after a few months), and the price.

 # Develop and test